-However, the stroller is still the most relaxing option.
+However, the stroller is still the most relaxing option, at least according to 85% of the parents I asked “Do you prefer a stroller or a baby carrier?”.
 In the next paragraphs, I’ll explain why it is a good idea to take a stroller to Japan and some inconvenient that you might come across.
 This way, you can be prepared for everything, and also, you’ll be able to make your own decision because some parents might not have the same problems I have. 🙂

 Advantages of Using a Stroller in Japan

-I’m sure all parents can understand how useful a stroller is, but more often than not, when they decide to travel far away (usually overseas), they start to hesitate on taking the stroller with them.
+I’m sure all parents can understand how useful a stroller is, otherwise there wouldn’t be 75% of the parents using it with their 3-year-old kids.
+But more often than not, when they decide to travel far away (usually overseas), they start to hesitate on taking the stroller with them.
 I can understand that taking equipment like that can be complicated on the airport or the plane, but the stroller will literally save your life in Japan. 😉

 Let me tell you in detail the reasons that make me think the stroller will be your best friend during your trip in Japan.